ThomasCarroll/htqc/r_course/introToR_Session1.md

 ========================================================

 Plot histograms for different columns in the data frame separately.
-This is not very efficient. you would see how to do it more efficiently using for loop later on.
+This is not very efficient.
+You could also do it more efficiently using for loop.

 ```r